dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 }
 ```

 Next, we'll do some silo configuration, in order to configure the storage provider that will give us access to persistent storage.
-The silo host project includes a configuration file 'DevTestServerConfiguration.xml' which is where we find the following section:
+The silo host project includes a configuration file _DevTestServerConfiguration.xml_ which is where we find the following section:

     <OrleansConfiguration xmlns="urn:orleans">